FM-index: FM-index data structure

+The FM-index itself is a compression of the string L together with C and Occ in some form, as well as information that maps a selection of indices in L to positions in the original string T.

 Count

 The operation count takes a pattern P[1..p] and returns the number of occurrences of that pattern in the original text T. Since the rows of matrix M are sorted, and it contains every suffix of T, the occurrences of pattern P will be next to each other in a single continuous range.
 The operation iterates backwards over the pattern.
 For every character in the pattern, the range that has the character as a suffix is found.
 For example, the count of the pattern "bra" in "abracadabra" follows these steps: